 This article describes the data storage policies that apply to each of the options.

-You can store all your project data (3D scenes, 2D sheets, and Issue Tracker data) in a protected cloud storage.
+You can store all your project data (scenes, sheets, and Issue Tracker data) in a protected cloud storage.
 The following figure shows Revizto data flow in this scenario.

 We have five cloud storage locations for worldwide customers and a dedicated cloud storage for Chinese customers.
 For details, see the following sections:

 A project that is stored in the cloud occupies a project slot in a license.

 We have five cloud storage locations worldwide:

 - Southeast Asia (Singapore)